Joe Bugner: 1990s

 Inspired by the 45-year-old George Foreman's recapture of the heavyweight title, Bugner made a final comeback in 1995, beating Vince Cervi to win the Australian heavyweight title, followed by a win over West Turner.
 Bugner then fought fellow Briton and world title contender Scott Welch for the WBO Intercontinental Heavyweight Title.
 Welch proved too young and fresh for the now 46-year-old Bugner, handing him a TKO defeat in the 6th round.

 Bugner continued to fight on against far younger opponents.
 In 1996 he defeated the respectable Young Haumona for the Pacific and Australasian Heavyweight title, retained it against Waisiki Ligaloa in 1997, added the Australian title by defeating the tough Colin Wilson and defending both titles against Bob Mirovic in 1998.

-In 1998 Bugner's long-term tenacity finally gave him a world crown, albeit a lightly regarded title - the WBF version of the heavyweight crown - by defeating former WBA World Heavyweight Champion James "Bonecrusher" Smith.
-At the age of 48 years and 110 days, it made him the oldest ever boxer to hold a minor championship belt.
+In 1998 Bugner's long-term tenacity finally gave him a world crown – the WBF version of the heavyweight crown – by defeating former WBA World Heavyweight Champion James "Bonecrusher" Smith.
+At the age of 48 years and 110 days, it made Bugner the oldest ever boxer to hold a world championship belt.

 Bugner fought just once more.
 In June 1999, at the age of 49, he defeated the durable fringe contender Levi Billups, who was disqualified for low blows.

 Fight record

-His record for 83 professional fights is 69 wins (41 on knockouts), 13 Losses and 1 Draw.
+His record for 83 professional fights is 69 wins (41 on knockouts), 13 losses and 1 draw.

 In an interview in 2004, Bugner said that the hardest puncher he had ever faced was Earnie Shavers and the biggest beating he took was from Ron Lyle.